Help for Ending a Bad Habit

 Self-talk resides in our “thought realm.”
-As internal dialogue, if you train it well, it will serve as a sort of “thought guide,” helping you to convince yourself of the need for change, and then with managing and focusing on the positive thoughts to help you engineer the change you want to see in your life.
+As internal dialogue, if you train it well, it will serve as a sort of “thought guide,” there to help you convince yourself of the need for change.
+Tapping into your internal thought guide will help you manage and focus your mind on positive thoughts that will steer you toward visualizing and then engineering the changes you want to see in your life.

-Learning to focus your self-talk in a way that will activate your inner drive, to be the engine behind achieving your goals, is what this Hub is all about.
+The bottom line?
+When it comes to making any change related to your own behavior?
+Is learning how to focus your self-talk.
+Why?
+Because focusing what you say to you, in a way that activates your inner drive, is the only way to be the engineer behind achieving your goals.
+And that is what this article is all about.
 We all engage in self-talk, constantly, whether or not we learn to use it in a positive, life-changing way.
-It is something we can’t help but do.
-It is the way we process information as humans.
-Still, unless we learn to bring focus and clarity to what we are saying, our inner dialogue can be little more than a hodge-podge of words and images strung together to which we don’t really give much present or afterthought.
+Something we can’t help but do, it is the way we process information, internally, as human beings.
+But, unless we learn how to bring focus and clarity to what we are saying, our inner dialogue can be little more than a gargled hodge-podge of words and images strung together—a hodge-podge of words that we don’t really give much present thought or afterthought to.

 Once you learn to focus your inner dialogue in a positive manner, and to pinpoint exactly what you want to accomplish, you can begin to put forth the effort it will take to achieve specific goals.